Cray-HPE/docs-csm/install/deploy_final_ncn.md

     pit# reboot
     ```

-1. The node should boot, acquire its hostname (i.e. `ncn-m001`), and run cloud-init.
+1. Wait for the node to boot, acquire its hostname (i.e. `ncn-m001`), and run cloud-init.

+    If all of that happens successfully, **skip the rest of this step and proceed to the next step**.
+Otherwise, use the following information to remediate the problems.

     > **`NOTE`**: If the nodes has PXE boot issues, such as getting PXE errors or not pulling the ipxe.efi binary, see [PXE boot troubleshooting](pxe_boot_troubleshooting.md)

     > **`NOTE`**: If `ncn-m001` did not run all the cloud-init scripts, the following commands need to be run **(but only in that circumstance)**.

-    1. Run the following commands:
+    * Run the following commands on `ncn-m001` **ONLY IF** `ncn-m001` did not run all the cloud-init scripts:

         ```bash
         ncn-m001# cloud-init clean